-Based on our experiences, we have created a list of powerful free and open source applications for the classroom and the school enterprise.
+Based on our experiences, we have created a list of powerful free and open source applications for the classroom and the school server room.
 This list is by no means exhaustive and additions are welcomed.
 If you have an open source application suggestion for schools, please leave a comment.
 Note that a few of these programs are for Linux only.

 Free audio editor and recorder: http://audacity.sourceforge.net/

 A virtual classroom with video, whiteboard, chat and desktop sharing: http://www.bigbluebutton.org.

 Blender is a powerful 3D drawing and animation program: http://www.blender.org.